patrickmmartin/errorcodeNX/article.md

 ====

 High quality software requires a well defined and straightforward error handling strategy to allow a system to protect or verify its invariants in the face of unexpected input or runtime state.
 There are many positions taken on how to achieve this see [Google 2015], [Bloomberg 2015] [Mozilla 2015] [Wikipedia 2015].
 It seems clear that there is not yet a concensus on the issue.
 Nevertheless, error handing is everyone's responsibility and particularly so for applications coded in c++ and C. In this article we will make a proposal, which we'll call `error_id` which can be used an _identity_ concept (concept with a little "c") to ensure when a specific course of action is desired, the error state reported by an API can be unambiguously recognised at arbitrarily remote call sites.
-Note that Ruby's symbols [Ruby 2015] and Clojure's keywords [Clojure 2015] supply similar concepts supported at the language level.

 Review of c++ and C approaches
 ====